edina-jorum/Jorum-DSpace/README.txt

 DSpace.
 This has been observed whilst running under Tomcat.
 The only solution is to restart Tomcat unfortunately.
-A number of load tests have been executed against the code running under Jetty without seeing the issue - this however does not say that Tomcat is the culprit, meerly that it wasn't observed whilst using Jetty.
+A number of load tests have been executed against the code running under Jetty without seeing the issue - this however does not say that Tomcat is the culprit, merely that it wasn't observed whilst using Jetty.